Capstone-Projects-2024-Spring/project-intelligest-smart-home/documentation/docs/system-architecture/sequence-diagrams.md

 Scenario: an IntelliGest Home user, wants to toggle lights in different rooms using specific ASL/Gestures.
 Objective: As a user, I want to swtich lights on or off in different rooms using specific ASL/gestures, so I can easily manage my home's lighting.

-1. The user makes sure to add the integration for the type of bulbs they have.
-2. The user connects their device to IntelliGest Home service.
-3. The user performs specific gestures designated for light control.
+1. The user performs specific gestures designated for light control.
-4. Once the system detects the gesture, IntelliGest processes the input and provides immediate visual feedback.
+2. Once the system detects the gesture, IntelliGest processes the input and provides immediate visual feedback.
-5. Then, the light has been successfully turned on or off in different rooms.
+3. Then, the light has been successfully turned on or off in different rooms.

 ## Use Case 2: Weather Seeking through Gestures